christopher-altman/sat-qkd-security-curves/README.md

 ## Problem / Phenomenon Investigated

 Satellite and fibre Quantum Key Distribution (QKD) systems live or die on a simple fact: bits can still flow while secrecy collapses.
-This repo is a tiny, reproducible “security curve” lab: simulate BB84 under realistic loss/noise and a textbook intercept–resend attacker, then compute QBER and the asymptotic secret-key fraction.
-It’s designed to produce plots you can discuss with engineering leadership in minutes.
+This experiment creates a reproducible “security curve” lab: simulate BB84 under realistic loss/noise and a textbook intercept–resend attacker, then compute QBER and the asymptotic secret-key fraction.

 ## Hypothesis or Construct